rajgoel/course-scientific-programming/02-lecture/slides.md

 ```julia
 0.1 + 0.2 <= 0.3
 ```
-to fail because rounding leads to this result:
+to fail because precision loss leads to this result:
 ```julia
 0.1 + 0.2 == 0.30000000000000004
 ```